samuelwu90/casper-sidebar/README.md

-# Casper
+# Ghost's Casper theme with a sidebar!

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+A tweak of the default theme for Ghost to include a sidebar.
+Only works on desktop for now.

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+Please visit [Ghost](http://github.com/tryghost/ghost/)'s website for more info.

 ## Copyright & License